 Factory clearances are particularly important for many reasons.
 However, the process isn’t straightforward, especially if you want to keep safe and stick to legislation.

 No matter the size of the factory, it is vital that a plan has been prepared to avoid a vast amount of scrap metal waste and any improper recycling of hazardous materials.
 It is equally important to ensure everyone who is involved understands this legislation.

 What Can Be Recycled?

 Most, if not all businesses produce many different types of waste – which may or may not be recyclable.

 Dependant on the nature of your business you may find it easier to recycle in comparison to others.
 For example, a standard office-natured business may only have paper or card as waste, which is easily recycled.
-However, a factory, warehouse or any business which may produce scrap metal waste from old machinery or equipment would need a solution and an efficient disposal structure.
+However, a factory, warehouse or any business which may produce a whole host of scrap which is suitable for scrap metal recycling from old machinery or equipment would need a solution and an efficient disposal structure.

 The majority of commercial and even industrial waste can, in fact, be recycled, however, isn’t.
 Even printer toner cartridges are recyclable, even though only around 15% of them are actually recycled.
 Standard commercial waste is easier to deal with while some other waste which may be hazardous must be disposed of differently.
 If you are unsure what is recyclable and not, and how it should be disposed of, an external recycling company will be able to advise or do the work for you.

 Certain industrial waste materials can be difficult to deal with, and with all companies being responsible for private management of this waste, it can be particularly difficult to decipher the next steps.

 Everything from packaging and faulty products to drummed chemical waste and old machinery can mount up, which eventually causes harm to not only productivity but health and safety.